mohamed7799/TechyTypes-Task/README.md

 ## How to run the project

-after cloning the project go the project directory and run these commands
+after cloning the project go to the project directory and run these commands

 ```
 npm install